librato/metrics-librato/README.md

 During the initialization of your program, simply use the `.enable` method with the appropriately configured `LibratoReporter.Builder` class.
 See the setters on that method for all the available customizations (there are quite a few).
 The constructor for the `Builder` requires only the things that are necessary; sane defaults are provided for the rest of the options.

-    MetricRegistry registry = envrionment.metrics(); // if you're not using dropwizard, use your own registry LibratoReporter.enable(
+    MetricRegistry registry = environment.metrics(); // if you're not using dropwizard, use your own registry LibratoReporter.enable(
         LibratoReporter.builder(
             registry,